Gottfried Mind

-Gottfried Mind (/de/; 25 September 1768 – 17 November 1814) was a Swiss savant who specialized in drawing.
-He was called the Raphael of Cats because of the excellence with which he painted that animal.
+Gottfried Mind (/de/; 25 September 1768 – 17 November 1814) was a Swiss artist and savant who specialized in drawing.
+He was widely known as the Raphael of Cats due to his exceptional skill and naturalism in depicting felines.

 Early life

-Gottfried Mind was born at Bern in the year 1768.
-His father had come as a joiner and form-cutter to Switzerland from Lipsich, in Upper Hungary.
-Mind was mostly left to himself because of his weak constitution.
+Gottfried Mind was born in Bern in 1768.
+His father was a Hungarian joiner and form-cutter who had settled in Worblaufen to work in the paper manufactory of Samuel Emanuel Gruner.
+Mind suffered from a weak physical constitution and was largely left to his own devices as a child.